stochasticai/xTuring/README.md

 ___

-`xturing` provides fast, efficient and simple fine-tuning of LLMs, such as LLaMA, GPT-J, Galactica, and more.
+`xTuring` provides fast, efficient and simple fine-tuning of LLMs, such as LLaMA, GPT-J, Galactica, and more.
 By providing an easy-to-use interface for fine-tuning LLMs to your own data and application, xTuring makes it simple to build, customize and control LLMs.
 The entire process can be done inside your computer or in your private cloud, ensuring data privacy and security.

-With `xturing` you can,
+With `xTuring` you can,
 - Ingest data from different sources and preprocess them to a format LLMs can understand
 - Scale from single to multiple GPUs for faster fine-tuning
 - Leverage memory-efficient methods (i.e. INT4, LoRA fine-tuning) to reduce hardware costs by up to 90%